Constellation-Labs/documentation-hub/validate/automated/upgrade/nodectlUpgradeDirectories.md

 Advanced users may want to transfer these files to a secondary backup directory to keep them safe.

-**You should have a backup of the following files in a secure location off of you Node.
-These files contain passphrases and critical wallet contents which contain your passphrase.**
+**You should have a backup of the following files in a secure location that is not on your Node.**

 - p12 file
-- cn-config.yaml
+- SSH private and public key

 There should not be a backup of your p12 key store file in the backup directory.
 :::